Recent & not so recent additions & corrections

 abreast of new HTML standards because Adobe first replaced it with a

-horror called 'GoLive', which wanted to suck the victim's website into
+horror called 'GoLive', which wanted to kidnap the victim's website and

 reasons; I tried editing my website